 A great maintenance department is a cohesive unit of staff with different technical skills.
-As the working environment gets more complex, maintenance engineer is becoming an increasingly important position to fill.
+As the work environments continue to get more complex, the maintenance engineer role is an increasingly important position to fill.

-Whether you are interested in this as a career path or you are looking to hire a maintenance engineer for your organization, we have something for you here.
+Whether you are interested in maintenance engineering as a career path or looking to hire a maintenance engineer for your organization, we have something for you here.
 We discuss everything you’ll need to know about maintenance engineers.
-We outline what they do, required skills, education and certifications, what they can expect in terms of pay, and many other details.
+We outline what they do, required skills, education and certifications, expected pay, and many other details.

 Before that, we have to take a quick detour to define the concept of maintenance engineering.